 - How can I prevent crack cocaine addiction in myself and my loved ones?

 Crack cocaine hotlines are typically available 24 hours a day, 7 days a week.
-They are manned by trained staff who are helpful and knowledgeable about crack cocaine abuse.
+They are staffed by trained individuals who are helpful and knowledgeable about crack cocaine use.
 Calls to crack cocaine helplines are confidential and the support is offered without judgment or reprimand.
-Calling a crack cocaine hotline is the first step towards recovery for many addicts and their loved ones.
+Calling a crack cocaine hotline is the first step towards recovery for many people suffering from addiction and their loved ones.

 What phone numbers are available if I or a loved one needs help with crack/cocaine?